FAQ & GUITAR CARE

 Possibly.
 There are some things I am currently unwilling or unable to accommodate.
 They are as follows; Exact copies of other guitars (similar body shapes are OK), Headless necks, Floyd Rose and Strat style tremolo systems, Multi-scale fingerboards, alternative headstock designs, etc. This is not a complete list.
 If you have an idea for something different that I haven't incorporated or done before feel free to email me at morningstarglassguitars@gmail.com or alex@morningstarglassguitars.com I would be happy to discuss a customized glass guitar with you.

 It will take several months before I am able to complete any given order.
 The shipping times stated on the product pages are estimates.
 Your guitar or neck may be ready before or after the time frame stated.
 Guitars are made to order and take a significant time to finish.
 Depending on how many orders I have outstanding it will take several months before your guitar is made and ready to ship.
 The current lead time is 6-9 months.
 Feel free to contact me at morningstarglassguitars@gmail.com for more details on current production wait times.
-Production times are subject to change.
-Supplies and materials are purchased immediately after your order is placed.
-All sales are final.
-Upgrades and changes may be requested for your guitar depending on the details and timing of the request.

 Payment plans are available through Affirm.
 Learn more about Affirm here.
 This option can be selected during checkout.